 The CfP is broadcast to the regional and worldwide communities by the ARCs using standard broadcasting means (e.g. society and observatory newsletters and mailing lists), and is posted to the ALMA science websites.
-If you wish to receive these notifications automatically, you can subscribe to the email distribution list of your ARC by submitting a request through the Helpdesk.
+If you wish to receive these notifications automatically, you can subscribe to the email distribution list of your ARC by submitting a request through the Helpdesk, or register as an ALMA user on the Science Portal.